Edwards and Maloy neck and neck in 2nd Congressional race, Knute and Nadolski lead in Ogden race

 SALT LAKE CITY (ABC4) — In early, unofficial vote tabulations by the Utah Lieutenant Governor’s Office, U.S. 2nd Congressional District candidates Celeste Maloy and Becky Edwards appear to be neck and neck.

-As of 10 p.m., Maloy led with around 37.3% of the popular vote over opponents Becky Edwards (37.0%) and Bruce Hough (25.6%).
+As of 11:45 p.m., Tuesday night, Maloy held a slim lead with around 38.0% of the popular vote over opponents Becky Edwards (36.0%) and Bruce Hough (25.9%) in the Republican primary.
 This came after results from Washington County put Maloy over the top by around 200 votes.
+That lead continued to widen slowly through the night until reaching just over 1,400 votes by the night’s end.

-With a few counties left still to report, Edwards easily led in Davis and Salt Lake Counties tonight, though support for her fell among voters to the south.
-Maloy led voters in Washington, Iron, Tooele, Garfield, Kane, and Sevier counties.
+While Edwards easily led in Davis and Salt Lake counties tonight, support for her fell among voters to the south.
+Maloy led voters in Washington, Iron, Beaver, Wayne, Tooele, Garfield, Kane, and Sevier counties, among others.
 Hough did not hold a lead in any counties in early results.

 In the weirdest result of the night, Juab County voters ended their voting in a three-way tie.
-All three candidates each got 26 votes, according to the Lt.
+All three candidates each got 26 votes apiece — at least for Tuesday night, according to the Lt.
 Governor’s website.

-Beaver and Wayne counties had still not reported any results as of this publishing.
+Maloy’s campaign released a statement expressing their optimism over the preliminary results, pointing out her strong showing in the southern counties.
+She admitted, however, the race was still too close to call Tuesday night.

 Ogden Mayoral Race